Police: 16-year-old shot, in extremely critical condition

-PHOENIX (AP) - Phoenix police say a 16-year-old boy is hospitalized in extremely critical condition after being shot Tuesday night while riding in a car that had stopped at a red light.
+PHOENIX (AP) - Phoenix police say a 16-year-old boy has died after being shot while riding in a car that had stopped at a red light.

+Sgt.
+Tommy Thompson said Wednesday night that the boy had died and that investigators are trying to identify suspects in the case, which is being investigated as a homicide.

-Police say the car’s 21-year-old driver stopped at a business to call for help for the boy after the boy said he didn’t feel well and the driver realized the boy had been shot.
+Police said previously the car’s 21-year-old driver stopped at a business Tuesday evening to call for help for the boy after the boy said he didn’t feel well and the driver realized the boy had been shot.

 According to police, the driver earlier heard a pop when stopped at the red light and thought his car had a tire issue but later realized the rear window was damaged.